Ensemble Elastic DQN: A Step Dependent Ensemble Approach for Reducing Overestimation in Deep Value-Based Reinforcement Learning: Introduction

-Elastic Step DQN introduced by \cite{ly2023elastic, ly2024elastic} is an adaptive extension of multi-step DQN that dynamically adjusts the bootstrap horizon based on the similarity between consecutive states, allowing it to incorporate more distant future rewards in stable regions while shortening the horizon in rapidly changing ones.
-The adaptiveness of the algorithm allows it to include both single and multi-step returns; however, the single step returns are still susceptible to overestimation bias.
-This paper introduces Elastic Ensemble DQN (EEDQN), a novel deep reinforcement learning algorithm that builds on the concepts introduced in Elastic Step DQN and a dynamic ensemble-based aggregation method to address the overestimation bias of DQN and to improve sample efficiency.
-The contribution of this paper is three-fold:
+Elastic Step DQN, introduced by \citep{ly2023elastic, ly2024elastic}, is an adaptive extension of multi-step DQN that adjusts the backup horizon online according to the similarity between consecutive states.
+It accumulates rewards over longer horizons in stable regions and shortens the horizon when the trajectory appears to enter a different region of the state space.
+However, the original method relies on a clustering-based similarity test, and its one-step returns remain susceptible to overestimation bias.
+This paper introduces Ensemble Elastic DQN (EEDQN), which replaces the clustering step with a lightweight Q-value difference rule and combines elastic return construction with horizon dependent ensemble aggregation.
+The goal is to reduce extreme optimistic bootstrap targets while preserving the sample efficiency benefits of adaptive multi-step learning.
+The contributions of this paper are as follows:

-\begin{itemize} \item Introduces EEDQN, a novel algorithm that integrates elastic multi-step returns and ensemble learning to address overestimation bias and improve sample efficiency. \item Conducts a comprehensive ablation study to evaluate the individual contributions of the multi-step learning and ensemble components of EEDQN. \item Benchmarks the algorithmic performance of EEDQN against established algorithms such as Double DQN (DDQN), Averaged DQN (AvgDQN), Maxmin DQN, Elastic Step DQN (ESDQN), n-step DQN, and DQN to demonstrate its effectiveness in the MinAtar environment.